5 min read

 Here's the part that makes this an engineering problem, not just a UX annoyance.

+Every tool call is a probabilistic decision.
 Say each individual tool call has 90% accuracy.
-That sounds solid.
-But in a five-step workflow, you need all five to land correctly.
-The math is simple multiplication:
+In a five-step workflow, you need all five to land correctly:

 0.9 × 0.9 × 0.9 × 0.9 × 0.9 = 0.59